 When a relationship breaks down, if arrangements for the children are mutually agreed upon between the parents, then no further action needs to be taken.
 If the parents cannot, however, agree on the arrangements, they can make an application to the Court to determine who the child(ren) lives with and how much time they spend with the other parent (known as a Child Arrangement Order).
 The law relating to children can also be used for specific purposes such as the permission to take a child to live in a different country, preventing the other parent from doing something such as relocating with the child (known as a Prohibited Steps Order) and deciding on a specific issue such as where the child should receive their education (known as a Specific Issue Order).

-If you are an unmarried father and your name is not on your child’s birth certificate or the child was born before 1st December 2003 you do not automatically have the rights and obligations of a parent to make decisions for that child.
-This can, however, be changed in a number of ways, including if you have entered into a formal agreement with the child’s mother or by an Order of the Court granting you those rights.
-Disagreements in relation to children, do not only apply to the parents, but can apply to Grandparents, Aunts, Uncles and other family members who are being prevented from having a relationship with the child.
-We are able to assist in all matters relating to children, including preparing any necessary applications to Court and representing you at any Court hearings.
+If you’re an unmarried father and your name is not on your child’s birth certificate, or the child was born before 1st December 2003, you do not automatically have the rights and obligations of a parent to make legal decisions for that child.
+This can, however, be changed in a number of ways, including if you have entered into a formal agreement with the child’s mother granting you those rights (known as Parental Responsibility) or by an Order of the Court granting you those rights.
+Disagreements in relation to children do not only apply to the parents but can apply to grandparents, aunts, uncles and other family members who are being prevented from having a relationship with the child.
+We’re able to assist in all matters relating to children, including preparing any necessary applications to Court and representing you at any Court hearings.

-We also provide a full range of children-related advice and assistance to all families and individuals who may not be eligible for any form of public funding.
-We have a highly experienced team that can act quickly and decisively in this challenging area of the law.
-Challenging for parents, for their lawyers and also for the Courts.
-However we have the training and on-the-ground experience to assist with all of the following in the most difficult of circumstances:
+We provide a full range of child law advice and assistance to all families and individuals who may not be eligible for any form of public funding.
+We have a team that can act quickly and decisively in this challenging area of the law.